 What businesses need to know

 Small and medium-sized enterprises have to deal with legislation in many areas.
-This requires understanding and the necessary basic knowledge, explains Georg Kodek, Academic Director of the Master of Legal Studies program at the WU Executive Academy.
+This requires understanding and the necessary basic knowledge, explains Georg Kodek, Academic Director of the LL.M.
+Law for Executives program at the WU Executive Academy.

 Working from home rather than at the office: in the course of the coronavirus pandemic, this has become the rule rather than the exception.
 At many companies, remote work has continued even after the end of the lockdowns as conditions in the world of work have changed.
 But particularly smaller companies should beware of potential legal risks of allowing employees to work from home, warns Georg Kodek, Chair of the Department of Private Law and a councillor at the Austrian Supreme Court of Justice.
 “Employers are still responsible for the number of hours their employees work.
 What happens if somebody works for 70 hours a week?”
 Respective records – or, potentially even worse, a lack thereof – could become a problem.
 In addition to labor law, data protection is a tricky topic when it comes to remote work.
 “There are many important questions to pay attention to, for instance how and for how long data is stored,” Kodek explains.
 And what happens if an employee hurts themselves cooking lunch at home?